lasq88/CTF/nahamconctf2021/[misc] alphabet_soup/README.md

 }
 ```

-After looking at assembly.dll in dnspy, it initialized very big variable and then simply printed *"Not so fast!"*.
+After looking at assembly.dll in dnspy, it initialized very big byte array and then simply printed *"Not so fast!"*.
 It looked like flag is somewhere in initialized memory.
 Simple look at memory window confirmed this

 ![memory](https://github.com/lasq88/CTF/blob/main/nahamconctf2021/%5Bmisc%5D%20alphabet_soup/flag.PNG)